TESAX15/AT-technical-test/README.md

 Some business rules that were implemented in the API are:
 - A User cannot be deleted if it has made orders before, to maintain the integrity of the information in the Order.
 - A Product cannot be deleted if it has been present in orders before, to maintain the integrity of the information in the Order.
-- The contemplated status for and Order are: 'Pending', 'Processing', 'Shipped', 'Delivered' or 'Canceled'.
+- The contemplated status for Orders are: 'Pending', 'Processing', 'Shipped', 'Delivered' or 'Canceled'.
 - The contents of an Order cannot be altered, meaning no Order Products should be added to or taken out of the Order.
 - Only an Order that has been completed (meaning it is 'Delivered' or 'Canceled') can be deleted so that no ongoing orders are deleted, however this is discouraged because it deletes the historic order data of a user, because of that it is only available for Admin users.
 - An Order can only be canceled if it is in the 'Pending' or 'Processing' status.